glycerine/can-antithesis-find-issue74019/README.md

 with the test, using docker compose.
 However, that will use the real network (which rr does not mind, but Antithesis surely will).
-To use a simulated network and the synctest fake clock and barrier, type `make synctest`.
+To use a simulated network and the synctest fake clock and barrier, type `make synctest`

 The issues seen by `make chaos_synctest` under rr's chaos mode happen maybe 1/3 of runs(?)--they are intermittent.